takahirom/roborazzi/docs/topics/preview_support.md

 ## Manually adding Compose Preview screenshot tests

-Roborazzi provides a helper function for ComposePreviewScanner.
+Roborazzi provides a helper function for ComposablePreviewScanner.
 You can add the following dependency to your project to use the helper function:

 `testImplementation("io.github.takahirom.roborazzi:roborazzi-compose-preview-scanner-support:[version]")`

 Then you can use the `ComposablePreview<AndroidPreviewInfo>.captureRoboImage()` function to capture the Composable Preview using the settings in Preview annotations.
-To obtain the `ComposablePreview` object, please refer to [ComposePreviewScanner](https://github.com/sergio-sastre/ComposablePreviewScanner).
+To obtain the `ComposablePreview` object, please refer to [ComposablePreviewScanner](https://github.com/sergio-sastre/ComposablePreviewScanner).

 ```kotlin
 fun ComposablePreview<AndroidPreviewInfo>.captureRoboImage(